Study and Development Fellowships

 Proposals are welcome from Sessionals who:

 - Currently hold a Right of First Refusal to at least one course.

-- Have not held a Fellowship in the previous seven-year period.
+- Have not held a Fellowship in the previous five-year period.

 - Submit their application in full to the Dean/Program Head of their college by the deadline.
 Proposals submitted after the deadline will not be considered.

 - Links goals and objectives to measurable outcomes

 - Articulates how the fellowship will maintain or enhance one's quality as a scholar